If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 Pain occurs after all sorts of injuries, especially car accident injuries.

-From stepping on something with your bare feet to serious car accidents, pain lets us know something terrible has happened.
-That's why we're usually sore after a car accident.
+From stepping on something with your bare feet to a common car accident injury, pain lets us know that potential injuries have occurred.
+That's why we're usually sore after being involved in a car crash.

 Humans experience various types of pain.